 Categories can include colours, fruit, sea creatures, flavours of ice cream, fairy tale characters, sports, capital cities, adverbs, adjectives and so on.
 Change the categories as often as you need to maintain interest.
 Students will soon come up with their own interesting suggestions for new categories.

 Further ideas, games and activities for using storytelling across the curriculum can be found in the book Learning Through Drama in the Primary Years by David Farmer.
-You can also learn more by attending our one-day course on Literacy Through Storytelling on Wednesday 21st November 2012.
+You can also learn more by attending one of our one-day courses in London.